 Probably the most common kinds of specialty threads are elastic, metallic, and invisible.
 As the name implies, these aren’t the most widely used types of threads, each having very specific purposes.

-Metallic thread is one that has been wrapped in a thin metal.
+Metallic thread is one that has been wrapped in metallic polyester.
 It is most often used for embroidery and other decorative detail work.
-A specialized needle will be required to prevent the thread from fraying or breaking.
+It is so pretty and comes in a bunch of colors.

 Invisible thread is used, obviously, at times when you want your stitches to blend in perfectly with your fabric.
 This can come in handy when you are having difficulty matching a thread to your fabric or using a highly patterned fabric.
 It’s often used for quilting and upholstery.
 One important thing to note is that invisible thread does not withstand high temperatures and will melt.